sagb/libtrivdl/README.md

 # Trivial Data Link Layer

-This is library for simple data link for synchronous and asynchronous serial communication between PC and microcontroller hardware UART (tested with MSP430).
+This is library for simple data link for synchronous and asynchronous serial communication between PCs and/or microcontroller hardware UARTs (tested with MSP430).
 It transmits data in [sized frames with CRC](doc/protocol.md), and [API](doc/usage.md) features callbacks for asynchronous machine.